athomasoriginal/com.betweentwoparens/README.md

   > perfer lisp case as I feel it is more readable

-> @note The `articles` segment of the URL example is hardcoded in `gatsby-node.js`.
-Feel free to change it if needed.
+> @note The URL segments of the URL can be set in `gatsby-node.js`.

 ### Footnotes